vishvAsa/kalpAntaram/kANe/v1p1/10_viShNudharmasUtra.md

 A few of the sútras agree closely with Närada.
 Vide Vi.
 7. 10-11 and Närada ( Ruādāta verses 136-137 ).

 The Mitākşarī quotes all the prose passages of chapters 85-42 and ascribes them to Bșhadvisnu (on Yaj.
 3. 242 ).
 Similarly, on Yaj.
 3. 261 it ascribes Vi.
 35. 3-5 to Brhad. visuu.
 Similarly, the Smộticandrikā (II. p.
 298 ) ascribes Vi.
-17. 4 ff to BỊhad-Vişnu.
+17. 4 ff to Bṛhad-Vişnu.
 The Mitāksarā (on Yāj.
 3. 267 ) quotes a verse of Vrddha-Vişnu which summarises some sutras of Viņņu"?
 (50.6 and 12-14).

 In the Anandāśrama collection of smytis there is a Laghu-Vinnusmặti in five chapters and 114 verses dealing with the duties of the varras and the four asramas.
 Aparārka in his commentary on Yāj.
 3. 238 quotes four